Daniel K. Inouye Solar Telescope Enclosure (DKIST)

 While it performs many functions in common with other observatory enclosures, the DKIST Enclosure is unique in that it positions the optical system’s first aperture stop and tracks the sun’s motion with millimetre-level accuracy, protecting observatory components from excess insolation which would degrade performance.

 Monitoring of the king star with pinpoint accuracy

 In addition, the azimuth systems and altitude of the dome are driven by specially designed mechanisms to achieve a uniform motion and constant speeds for tracking the sun’s movement.
 In particular, the shutter motion is accomplished utilizing an innovative solution for driving large moveable structures, the “crawler” mechanism patented by IDOM.

-Among the characteristics that make the DKIST Enclosure unique is its ability to position the optical system’s entrance aperture and track the sun’s motion with millimetre-level accuracy.
 Furthermore, the main mechanisms, altitude and azimuth, proved to operate very accurately in terms of uniform and constant movements at both maximum (2º/s) and minimum (0.004º/s) operation speeds.